tataratat/releso/README.md

 ========================

 Install and usage instructions are provided in the documentation of the project.
-The documentation can build with the use of sphinx which is a `python` tool to generate documentation.
+The documentation can be built with the use of sphinx which is a `python` tool to generate documentation.
 > The sphinx packages can either be installed in the project python environment or in a separate environment.
 If it does not matter in which python environment